microsoft/vsts-nuget-bootstrapper/readme.md

    ![Selecting "Manage NuGet Packages for Solution"](.img/bootstrap_ide_1.png)

-3. Use the settings dialog to add the package source "https://www.myget.org/F/vss-package-management/api/v3/index.json" with name "vss-package-management"
-4. Switch to the "vss-package-management" package source, and find the package Microsoft.VisualStudio.Services.NuGet.Bootstrap.
+3. Find the package Microsoft.VisualStudio.Services.NuGet.Bootstrap.
 Choose the latest version, and hit install.
    ![Installing Microsoft.VisualStudio.Services.NuGet.Bootstrap](.img/bootstrap_ide_2.png)

-5. You should see output similar to the following:
+4. You should see output similar to the following:
    ![Install output](.img/bootstrap_ide_3.png)

-6. You may notice that a packages.config was either created or modified in your project, containing the package "Microsoft.VisualStudio.Services.NuGet.Bootstrap".
+5. You may notice that a packages.config was either created or modified in your project, containing the package "Microsoft.VisualStudio.Services.NuGet.Bootstrap".
 You can delete this file (or remove the entry for VSS.PackageManagement.Bootstrap) if you wish to prevent NuGet from restoring this package.
 That is, the packages.config entry and package itself is no longer required once your environment is set up, although it will not hurt anything.
    ![Project packages.config](.img/bootstrap_ide_4.png)

 ## Update